On the stability and spectral properties of the two-dimensional Brown-Ravenhall operator with a short-range potential: Appendix B: Bessel potential

 Closely related to the operator $(-\Delta+{\un})^{-s/2}$ is the {\em Riesz potential operator}, $(-\Delta)^{-s/2}$, which has an integral convolution kernel of the form

 The Bessel potential is a potential similar to the Riesz potential but with better decay properties at infinity.
 Comparatively, the Yukawa potential is a particular case of a Bessel potential for $s=2$ in $d=3$, while the Coulomb potential is an example of a Riesz potential also in $d=3$.
 Note that according to properties $(iii)$ and $(iv)$, for $s=d=2$, the $K_0$-potential behaves as if it were the Yukawa potential in $d=2$ ({\em cf.}~\cite[p.1006, Eq.(2.21a)]{Peter}).
+In~\cite{CoTa}, Cotsiolis-Tavoularis obtained the best best constants for the inequalities with Riesz, Bessel and Yukawa potential operators.